dribnet/purvs/README.md

-I have started copying across my code from ps1.
-I have had to tweak some sizing and increased the variation of the shapes.
-I still have some shapes to update and would like to add more features to the face such as more food.
+I have finished copying across my face code from ps1.
+I have updated the code for the tomatoes so now everything scales randomly.
+I have also changed the parameters for the random colours of the toast.